 Maine airports want state to regulate Uber, Lyft

-Portland and Bangor airport representatives say it's time to regulate ride-booking companies that don't have to pay the same fees as taxi drivers.
-The Portland Press Herald reports that Democratic Rep. Richard Farnsworth's bill would allow a municipality to adopt an ordinance governing a transportation network company's operations at an airport.
+Portland and Bangor airport representatives say it's time to regulate ride-sharing companies that don't have to pay the same fees as taxi drivers.
+The Portland Press Herald reported that Democratic Rep. Richard Farnsworth's bill would allow a municipality to adopt an ordinance governing a transportation network company's operations at an airport.

 Add your comments below